ol-MEGA/ppca/README.md

    `python train_speaker_embeddings.py hparams.yaml`

-- there are different parameters you need to adjust, specifically in the hparams.yaml file
+- There are different parameters you need to adjust, specifically in the hparams.yaml file

+### ASV testing
+For testing the ASV model visit custom_training/ASV/testing_scripts.
+PLDA training happens on LibriSpeech-360.
+We tested the ASV model on the [VoicePrivacy Challenge](https://www.voiceprivacychallenge.org) eval and test data.
+- First, generate the data manifest files, e.g.:
+   `generate_plda_data_manifest/generate_datamanifest_clean.sh`
+- Run ASV on all subsets with PLDA:
+   `run_plda_verification/score_all_plda.sh /path/to/verification_folder python`

 ## VAD Pipeline